jecki/DHParser/documentation_src/manuals/02_nodetree.rst

     >>> parent.children
     (Node('word', 'Buckingham'), Node('blank', ' '), Node('word', 'Palace'))

-Both the `content`-property and the `children`-propery are read-only-properties.
+Both the `content`-property and the `children`-property are read-only-properties.
 In order to change the data of a node, its `result`-property must be assigned to (as shown above).